mhweiner/autorel/README.md

 - Runs any arbitrary command or bash script after the release is complete

-**✅ Conventional Commit and SemVer Compliant** -`autorel` is 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes
+**✅ Conventional Commit and SemVer Compliant**
+- 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes

 **😃 Simple & Easy to Use**
 - No confusing configuration files or complex setup